 Guns play a large part in every shooter and Killzone: Shadow Fall is no different.
 I always liked the weapons created for the Killzone franchise.
 The newest weapon in the game is the LSR44 Spoor which doubles as a sub machine gun and chargeable single shot sniper rifle with exploding rounds.
 I wasn’t impressed with the gun’s design, but there’s no denying it’s effectiveness in the game.
 It’s the Shadow Marshall’s main weapon of choice during the campaign and can’t be swapped out for another weapon.
 Although the campaign does have a lot of weapons to choose from, certain guns are only available near the end of the game.
 The other weapon that’s widely used is the StA409 Keyzer which is the Helghan’s main battle rifle.
 It comes with different underbarrel attachments which include a shotgun, grenade launcher, and rocket launcher.
 All the machine guns in the game have the same low recoil, reducing the muzzle climb when firing full auto.
 This helps keep the targeting reticle on the enemy.
 I found this to be the same in multiplayer as well as the campaign.
 The game also uses the same cover mechanic from Killzone 2 which allows players to crouch behind a wall, peek over the top, aim and shoot.
 I only used the cover system in multiplayer and even then rarely.
 Killzone is not the type of game where a cover system is useful.
 The other addition to the game is a small hovering drone called the OWL.

 The OWL is a small helper drone that follows Lucas around everywhere he goes.
-Its main purpose is to support the Shadow Marshal in his endeavors.
+I’ve seen some real insane drones IRL but this drones main purpose is to support the Shadow Marshal in his endeavors.
 The OWL has four functions which are mapped to the controller’s touch pad.
 These functions includes creating a zip line to cross gaps, shocking enemies to immobilize them, shining a flashlight in dark areas, and creating a personal shield.
 The OWL is also used for scanning terminals to turn off alarms and gather data.
 Switching to the different options is simple, just swipe a finger across the touch pad in one of four directions to activate an option and press L1 to send the OWL into action.
 Although each one has its purposes, I rarely used them, the shock ability comes in handy against shielded enemies.
 Fortunately, there are only a handful of Helghast that have shields since this isn’t Halo.
 The flashlight is utterly useless.
 The OWL should shine a light in the direction you want, not fly over in the direction aimed and shine the light back at the player.
 I felt the OWL was a wasted tool.
 It did, however, come with a function that uses adrenaline packs to revive a fallen player.